top of page

 4. Givati Excavation Area

-• Jeremiah's Dungeon.
 Jeremiah 38:6: "So they took Jeremiah and cast him into the cistern of Malchiah, the king's son, which was in the court of the guard, letting Jeremiah down by ropes.
 And there was no water in the cistern, but only mud, and Jeremiah sank in the mud."

-5. Stepped Stone Retaining Wall
+5. Stepped Stone Retaining Wall by King David's Palace

 6. Ancient 3,000-year-old walls

-7. Walls Nehemiah repaired.
+7. Walls Nehemiah repaired

 8. House of Ahiel (four-room house)